lucasaid/broccoli-co/README.md

 - is the header fixed on scroll when content exceeds page height?
 - should there be a close button for the modal? will help with accessibility
 - does the modal close on the background overlay click
-- should there be a direct link to the form so it is automatically opened?
+- should there be a direct link to the form so it is automatically opened? could be useful for marketing

 ## Components to consider
 - Header
 - Footer
+- Form
 - Button (for this use case i would probably just stick with creating a styled base input button)
 - Modal
 - Input field